 The SPT region is geographically and demographically diverse, comprising 7000 sq. km and 2.3 million people living in 194 localities.
-The region includes 40% of Scotland's urban area; however, over 90% of the region's land is classified as rural36 and nearly 2 in every 10 people in the region live in small towns, rural or remote places.
+The region includes 40% of Scotland's urban area; however, over 90% of the region's land is classified as rural and nearly 2 in every 10 people in the region live in small towns, rural or remote places (Figure 8).

-By 2041, the population of the SPT region is projected to grow by about 1%, or around 25,000 people (on a 2018 baseline).37 At sub-regional level, there is a large geographic variation to this projected growth with the largest growth projected to be in East Dunbartonshire, East Renfrewshire and Glasgow City and slightly lower growth in Renfrewshire and South Lanarkshire.
+The population of the SPT region is projected to grow by about 1% by 2041 (on a 2018 baseline).
+At sub-regional level, there is a large geographic variation to this projected growth with the largest proportionate growth projected to be in East Dunbartonshire, East Renfrewshire and Glasgow City and slightly lower proportionate growth in Renfrewshire and South Lanarkshire.
 On the other hand, coastal areas and other areas more peripheral to the central belt area are projected to experience population loss.
 All areas in the region are projected to lose population from natural change (e.g. births and deaths) whereas all areas except Inverclyde are projected to experience population growth from in-migration.

 The areas that are projected to experience population loss are also likely to disproportionately experience ageing populations compared to more urban areas in the region.
-In 2018, one-third (33%) of people living in remote areas are aged 60 years or older compared to a quarter (24%) in urban areas.38 This is projected to increase to nearly one-third by 2041 for the whole region while Argyll and Bute, Inverclyde, North Ayrshire and South Ayrshire are projected to have around four in every 10 residents aged 60 years or older by 2041.39 Only East Dunbartonshire, East Renfrewshire, Glasgow and Renfrewshire are projected to grow their working age populations.
+In 2018, one-third (33%) of people living in remote areas were aged 60 years or older compared to a quarter (24%) in urban areas.
+By 2041, around three in every ten people (30%) living in the region are projected to be aged 60 years or older, but this increases to around four in every 10 people living in Argyll and Bute (42%), Inverclyde (36%), North Ayrshire (37%) and South Ayrshire (41%).
+Only East Dunbartonshire, East Renfrewshire, Glasgow and Renfrewshire are projected to have growing working age populations.
 These figures pre-date any potential COVID19 impacts on demographic trends.